warmana/cloudant-docs-fork/source/includes/basics/_ccm.md

 #### Throughput

-Throughput capacity is identified and measured as one of three kinds of events:
+Throughput provision is identified and measured as one of three kinds of events:

 1. A lookup, which is a read of a specific document, based on its `_id`.
 2. A write, which is a write of an individual document, or a write due to an index build.